-If you’re like me and see these veggies at the Farmer’s Market every week in the spring and aren’t exactly sure what they heck you’re supposed to do with ’em, this salad is for you.
+If you’re like me and see these veggies at the Farmer’s Market every week in the spring and aren’t exactly sure what they heck you’re supposed to do with them, this salad is for you.
 It’s so delicious and hearty, and made me feel really good about actually being able to enjoy those sometimes hard to use foods.
 Give it a try!

 Start by making a couple hard-boiled eggs – a cobb salad staple.
 This salad recipe serves two so technically you’ll only need 2 hard-boiled eggs but I always make extra to keep around for breakfast and snacks.
-My current favorite way to enjoy them is sliced in half then topped with an avocado slice, salt, and pepper.
-Heavenly!

 Add the eggs to a pot then cover the tops by 1″ with cool water.
-Bring the water to a boil then place a lid on top, remove from the heat, and then let the eggs steam for exactly 12 minutes.
+Bring the water to a boil then place a lid on top, remove from the heat, and then let the eggs cook for exactly 12 minutes.
 Remove the eggs to a bowl filled with ice water then let them chill out (literally – ha!) until they’re cool enough to handle.

 Once the eggs are cool enough to handle, lightly smash each one down on a cutting board then roll it with a little bit of force to crack the egg all the way around.
 Then, peel!

 Tip: always peel hard-boiled eggs when they’re freshly cooked.
 If you refrigerate with the shell on then try to remove it later it’s nearly impossible to peel.